Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Rapid heartbeat or shortness of breath

-Your caregiver will ask when your symptoms began, what triggers them, and if anxiety affects your daily activities.
+Your healthcare provider will ask when your symptoms began, what triggers them, and if anxiety affects your daily activities.
 He will also ask about your medical history and if you have family members with a similar condition.
 Tell your provider about your past and present alcohol, nicotine, or drug use.